 Startup.log - Contains start-up messages recorded during the initial start up process.
 This will include the boot time of the panel.

+Note: Linux keeps other logs in the /var/log folder.
+These panel logs are the primary logs we are concerned with.

 Message Types

-These logs contain several type of messages.
-The first word in each message logged indicates the type of message which is then followed by the date and time that the message was logged.
+These logs contain several types of messages.
+The first word of each line logged indicates the type of message which is then followed by the date and time that the message was logged.

 INFO – This type of message is used to log the status of the system and occur as part of the normal operation of the switcher.
 Common message report when the Control Panel was booted, what software version is installed, what modules are installed in the system, etc.

-WARN – These message indicate a non-fatal problem or operational aberration was detected.
-This could include a “file not found” problem, an operator tried to perform an illegal operation , etc.
+WARN – These messages indicate a non-fatal problem or operational aberration was detected.
+This could include a legitimate “file not found” problem oran operator tried to perform an illegal operation, etc.

 ERROR – This message reports that a hardware or software error may have been detected.
 Not all ERROR messages indicate a real problem.
 (Example: An error count of 0 means that no errors were detected at that time of the error message.)

 The time and date are read from the clock on the control panel itself.
-The clock for the control panel can be set using the multifunction module. .
+The clock for the control panel can be set using the Multi-Function Module.
+Panl / Time.
 (This is fixed with the V2.0 software.)
 Therefore it is important to make sure that the time and date of the control panel is set after installing the V2.0 software.

 Meaning of data in messages